sdnfr/GENE/README.md

 The provided plug-and-play installation script will automatically install all Python dependencies and both NAS-Bench-101 and NATS-Bench.
 You will only need this small setup:

+Make sure to have python 3.11 installed for ideal performance.

 ```bash
 git clone <repository_url> GENE
 cd GENE
 source setup.sh
 ```

-Make sure to use python 3.11 for ideal performance.
-We used tensorflow 2.15 with cuda11 and torch 2.3.
-There is a dependency conflict using jax and tensorflow together. jax requires ml_dtypes==0.4.0 and tensorflow requires ml_dtypes==0.2.0.
-An installation of first tensorflow and then jax shows warnings but if errors persists, a separate environment for meta-evolution experiments needs to be deployed.
-In case there is a jax version mismatch, try pip install --upgrade jax jaxlib pip install jax==0.5.1 jaxlib==0.5.1
+If the repository can not be cloned, just unzip the archive instead of the first line.

 ## Manual Setup